 - Setting important modeling options.

 - Performing a standard (hydraulic and water quality) simulation.

 - Saving the model for later use.

-During the Quick Start tutorial, the user will modify an existing project called “Yourtown”.
-This project is provided with the typical InfoWater software installation and can be found in one of the following directories (location depends on operating system and install method):
+During the Quick Start tutorial, you will modify an existing project called “Yourtown”.
+This project is provided with the typical InfoWater Pro software installation and can be found in one of the following directories (location depends on operating system and install method):